Quantum Cherenkov transition of finite momentum Bose polarons: FMGS Transition

 \section{FMGS Transition}

 Here, we perform evolution of the system in imaginary time $\tau$ by running Eq.~\eqref{eq:Dyn} with $t \to \tau=-it$ in order to numerically determine the FMGS.
 We examine characteristics of the FMGS of the system as we vary the total system momentum $\vec{P}$.
-We find that the FMGS energy initially has a with quadratic dependence on $\vec P$ for small momenta and then undergoes a discontinuous transition to linear dependence on $\vec P$.
+We find that the FMGS energy initially has quadratic dependence on $\vec P$ for small momenta and then undergoes a transition to linear dependence on $\vec P$.
 The critical momentum increases for larger impurity-boson interaction strengths.
-In Fig. \ref{fig:GS_PhaseDiagram}, we plot the phase diagram.
+In Fig. \ref{fig:GS_PhaseDiagram}, we plot the phase diagram, with the dispersion of the ground state system depicted in Fig.~\ref{fig:SchematicDispFig}(b).
 Note that the system is spherically symmetric so physical quantities will only depend on the magnitude of the total momentum $P$, Eq.~\eqref{eq:Pmag}.

 We posit that system's FMGS energy-momentum relation follows Eq. \eqref{eq:PolDispersion} with the critical momentum of the transition being given by Eq. \eqref{eq:Pcrit}.
 Examining the FMGS energy and its derivatives gives evidence for this hypothesis.
 In Fig. \ref{fig:GS_EnergyDerivsVelMass} (a)-(c), we confirm that for a fixed interaction strength, the energy is clearly quadratic at low momenta and then becomes linear.
 The system therefore behaves as a massive quasiparticle with effective mass $m^{*}=\nabla_{\vec{P}}^{2}E$ before the critical momentum $\vec{P}_{\rm crit}$.
 We call this regime the subsonic regime.
 Fig \ref{fig:GS_EnergyDerivsVelMass} (e) shows the effective mass for different interaction strengths; we see that it increases for stronger interactions which is the expected mass-renormalized effect.